The Best Sleeper Players in Madden 22

 Still, he’ll be able to keep up with most wide receivers and he’s still quite young so you can develop him into a valuable player.
 He shouldn’t be as hard to get as some of the other options we covered so that’s another big plus.

-There are lots of sleeper players and hidden gems to find in Madden 22 if you know what you’re looking for.
+There are lots of Madden 22 sleeper players and hidden gems to find if you know what you’re looking for.

 My suggestion would be to really zero in on the 2-5 skills that are the most important for each particular position and find the players that have good ratings.
-The best sleeper players will also have Star or Superstar development traits so be on the lookout for those!
+The best Madden 22 Franchise sleepers will also have Star or Superstar development traits so be on the lookout for those!

 If a player has the Hidden development trait, simply tap on Edit player, navigate to Player Traits, and you’ll see his actual Development.